For high schoolers ready to build their own plan

 - Weekly async learning modules on the MPA portal -- personal finance, career & major exploration, AI-enhanced research, social confidence

-- Strategic 4-year academic & activity plan -- built by your teen
+- Strategic multi-year college admissions, academic & activity plan -- built by your teen; with tools for tracking high school progresss, researching & tracking target colleges, and more

 - Student OS Workbook -- weekly execution system built on frameworks used by peak performers, adapted for teens

-- Teen mindfulness curriculum -- stress regulation, focus, and the inner practices of high-performers
+- Complete 8-week teen mindfulness curriculum -- stress regulation, focus, and the inner practices of high-performers

 These are the patterns we see most often in capable, motivated high schoolers who haven't had a dedicated space for this work yet.